 - Select an appropriate test script.
 Options might include:

-- An example from Sauce Labs Demonstration Scripts.
-Follow the instructions to configure the test before proceeding to step 3 below.
+- Create a new test using an example from Sauce Labs Demonstration Scripts.
+Follow those instructions to configure the test before proceeding to the next step.

 If you're unable to connect, check with your network administrator about examining firewall settings for roadblocks.
 For more information, see Allowlisting for Restricted Networks.